monzo/response/README.md

 ```
 INSTALLED_APPS = [
     ...
-    "response.ui.apps.UiConfig",
     "after_response",
     "rest_framework",
     "bootstrap4",
+    "response.ui.apps.UiConfig",
     "response.apps.ResponseConfig",
 ]
 ```

 <details>
-<summary>If using the UI, you'll want to add these settings too:</summary>
+<summary>Response has a UI for displaying live incident information.
+If you'd like to use it, you'll want to add these settings too:</summary>

 ```
 STATIC_ROOT = "static"